2015-16 housing for

 » See the step-by-step process in our video guides

-The wait lists are available online.
+Wait lists for SPRING 2015 only are available online.
 Go to the homepage of the community where you want to live and look for this button.

 » Find your community under the "Current Students" tab above